In this section, you will configure Prisma AIRS AI Runtime

 The Azure deployment Terraform creates a route table.

-Use it to direct your outbound traffic to AI network intercept (AI
+Use it to direct your outbound traffic to the firewall.

-Associate the route table created by the deployment Terraform to the subnet of
+Associate the route table created by the deployment Terraform with the subnet

-your application to protect your resources and direct outbound traffic through
+of your application to protect your resources and direct outbound traffic

 Virtual networks.